Quickly exit this site by pressing the Escape key Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-All you need to know about the role of a communications officer controller (dispatch) in the force control room
+All you need to know about the role of a communications officer controller (dispatch) in the force control room (FCR).

 Communications officer controllers are more commonly referred to as ‘dispatchers’ and their role in a nutshell involves looking at a list of incidents (mostly calls from the public dealt with by Communications Officers) and allocating available resources to coordinate a response to deal with those incidents.

 The ability to multi-task is probably the most important as dispatchers might need to handle several incidents at once, identify risk and select the most appropriate resources for dealing with them.
-Plus, incidents are coming in all of the time so you’ll need to be a quick-thinker, good at making decisions under pressure and have robust conviction in those decisions too.

 You don’t need to have any specific training or experience as all of our new recruits undergo a rigorous 17 week training schedule and there is plenty of ongoing development and support too.
-The job of a dispatcher is one which requires a very particular sort of person with the skills outlined above so a natural aptitude is much more important than any past roles or experience.

 You will receive an initial four weeks of communications training which will equip you with the skills to deal with 999 and 101 calls.
 You will then spend three weeks taking 999 calls with a tutor alongside you.
 Next, you will undergo three weeks of specific ‘dispatch’ training which upskills your communications training to the additional skills you will need as a dispatcher.
 Once you’re deemed to reach a minimum standard of competency, you’ll then do seven weeks of tutorship and this means taking calls and dealing with incidents, with the support of a team of tutors.